pengfei99/MLOPS/README.md

 ### 2.3 ML Operations

 The third phase is devoted to deliver the previously developed ML model into production.
-Here, we need to address following MLOps principals:
+Here, we need to address the following MLOps principals:
-- Model tracking: track all the necessary element to reproduce the model such as code, hyperparameter and training data.
+- **Model tracking**: track all the necessary element to reproduce the model such as code, hyperparameter and training data.
-- Model review: Test model and produce quality assurance report.
+- **Model review**: Test model and produce quality assurance report.
 Inference model production-specifics properties such as model response times.
-- Model Governance : manage model versions, model artifacts and transitions through their lifecycle (e.g. staging, production, archived,etc.).
+- **Model Governance** : manage model versions, model artifacts and transitions through their lifecycle (e.g. staging, production, archived,etc.).

-- Model deployment: Automate the process of deploying registered models (e.g. permissions, cluster creation, API management, etc.)
+- **Model deployment**: Automate the process of deploying registered models (e.g. permissions, cluster creation, API management, etc.)
-- Model monitoring: Monitor the state of model production server (e.g. number of request, response time, serving data anomalies, etc.)
+- **Model monitoring**: Monitor the state of model production server (e.g. number of request, response time, serving data anomalies, etc.)
-- Model retraining: Create alerts and automation to take corrective action in case of **model drift** due to differences in training and inference data or `data evolution`.
+- **Model retraining**: Create alerts and automation to take corrective action in case of **model drift** due to differences in training and inference data or `data evolution`.

 ## 3. Different level of MLOps maturity

 Google defines three levels of maturity of the ML process:
 - Level 0 : Manual process
-- Level 1 :
+- Level 1 : ML pipeline automation
+- Level 2 : CI/CD pipeline automation

 ### 3.1 Manual process (Level 0 maturity)